SBIMB/gen3-dev/README.md

 ## Installation
 ### K3s
-The installation script for K3s can be used as follows:
+The installation script for K3s, with default load balancer `servicelb` (also known as `klipper`) and default ingress controller `traefik` can be used as follows:
 ```bash
 sudo curl -sfL https://get.k3s.io | sh -s - --write-kubeconfig-mode 644
 ```